paulrosen/abcjs/docs/overview/purpose.md

 ## NOT

 * It does not provide a visual editor (although it could be used as a basis if you want to write one.)

+## Open Source Apps that require no programming

+* If you just want to render your abc but aren't trying to make an entire website, there are a number of openly accessible apps that you can use.

+* For working with tunes in the browser, see [the Editor](https://editor.drawthedots.com).

+* If you are using VSCode, there is an extension that you install.
+Get to the extension panel with shift-cmd-X, then search for "abcjs".
+Once you install that you can see the notation rendered as you type in a file.
+To use it, open your tune file (ending in `.abc`) and type shift-cmd-P to get the command pallet.
+Search for "abcjs" to open the preview pane.

 ## Browser/device support